Human rights in Turkmenistan: Internet

 Individual access to the Internet was first authorized in 2008, and access has since increased.

 Turkmenistan ranks among the most repressive and closed societies in the world.
 The Internet is heavily regulated and available only to a small fraction of the population.
 Censorship is ubiquitous and extensive.
+An investigation published in 2023 reveals the country blocks at least 122,000 domain names.
 Surveillance is significant, and the few citizens who benefit from access to the Internet are closely monitored by state agencies.
 Self-censorship is common.

 Websites run by human rights organizations and news agencies are blocked.
 Moreover, ordinary citizens have no access to the World Wide Web, and instead are limited to the use of the Turkmenet, an online community in Turkmen language, but effectively a censored version of the Internet.
 Social networks such as Facebook, YouTube and Twitter are not accessible through the Turkmenet.
 Attempts to get around this censorship can lead to grave consequences.
 However, only Russian social networks Odnoklassniki and Mail Agent Chatting system are available.
-In addition to this, there is a newly founded (27 March 2012) local Turkmen social network, E-Dostluk, which is currently accessible.
+In addition to this, there is a newly founded (27 March 2012) local Turkmen social network, Gyzgyn, which is currently accessible.

 Internet censorship in Turkmenistan was classified as pervasive in the political area and as selective in the social, conflict/security and internet tools areas by the OpenNet Initiative in December 2010.
 Turkmenistan was listed as an internet enemy by Reporters Without Borders in 2011.

+Dissent in the public sector

+In early April 2025, four employees of the Kerki district's cultural department in Turkmenistan were dismissed after protesting salary deductions intended to finance the purchase of a television monitor for the Palace of Culture.
+The monitor, which was to display images of President Serdar Berdimuhamedov against a national flag backdrop during official events, was purchased using 230 Turkmenistan Manat (TMT) deducted from employees' March salaries.
+This sum, equivalent to a significant portion of their average monthly income of 1,800-2,100 TMT, was collected without consent.
+Workers who refused the deduction were pressured by police to resign citing "health reasons."
+This incident follows a broader pattern of forced financial contributions in the public sector, including similar incidents in January 2025, where civil servants in Arkadag were pressured to buy homes, and in May 2024, where agency heads in Balkan velayat were ordered to purchase souvenir watches.